Inside My Portfolio: What I Hold And Why

 PM

 I treat Philip Morris as an international allocation.
-They don't sell products domestically.
-A strong dollar is a clear negative for Philip Morris, but I love the new line of iQOS products they are developing.
+It doesn't sell products domestically.
+A strong dollar is a clear negative for Philip Morris, but I love the new line of iQOS products it is developing.

 Preferred Shares